-One of the advantages of going on a trip with photographers is that selection of places to see may depend on the panoramas they want to shoot.
-So at the end of our trip to Japan we went to Jogashima Park, located on a volcanic island at the Pacific coast to shoot a sunset while looking at the mountain Fuji.
+One of the advantages of going on a trip with photographers is that the selection of places to see may depend on the panoramas they want to shoot.
+So at the end of our trip to Japan, we went to Jogashima Park, located on a volcanic island on the Pacific coast, to shoot a sunset while looking at the mountain Fuji.
 It was to be the crowning event of our two-week trip to Japan.

 We still have to generate statistics, but for sure we made over 1000 km on trains and around 200 km on foot.
-Back home, with a bit a of a jet lag and experiencing the time difference I try to gather my thoughts.
+Back home, with a bit of a jet lag and experiencing the time difference, I try to gather my thoughts.

-Japan turned to be one of the friendliest countries to spent vacation.
-Beginning with a very effective public transport (less expensive than expected if you buy a rail pass for tourists), very good hygienic conditions (to be frank excellent ones), interesting places to see and very polite people smiling and nodding on every occasion.
+Japan turned out to be one of the friendliest countries to spent vacation.
+Beginning with a very efficient public transport (less expensive than expected if you buy a rail pass for tourists), perfect hygienic conditions (to be frank excellent ones), exciting places to see and very polite people smiling and nodding on every occasion.

 The entrance to the Kanazawa railway station.
-A modern glass and metal building with an 14 meters high entrance designed traditional Japanese style.
+A modern glass and metal building with a 14 meters high entry designed traditional Japanese style.

-Kinkaku-ji, Temple of the Golden Pavilion, a Zen Buddhist temple in Kyoto.
-Originally build in the XIV century.
+Kinkaku-Ji, Temple of the Golden Pavilion, a Zen Buddhist temple in Kyoto.
+Initially built in the XIV century.
 Was torched however in 1950 by a novice monk.
 Restored fully in 1955.
-Is fully covered with a golden leaf coat.
+It is fully covered with a golden leaf coat.

 Children just out of school, somewhere in the Tokyo agglomeration.
-In most cities children wear uniforms.
+In most cities, children wear uniforms.
 We saw only one exception.
-Somewhere high in mountains we saw children coming back from school wearing only similar caps.
+Somewhere high in the mountains, we saw children coming back from school, wearing only similar caps.

-The Japanese cuisine (provided that you properly choose the place to eat) turned to be delicious, and for a person whose first association with Japan is raw fish and rice also a bit unexpected (like rolls with traditional Japanese beef and kimchi inside).
+The Japanese cuisine (provided that you correctly choose the place to eat) turned to be delicious.
+But, for a person whose first association with Japan is raw fish and rice, it was, however, a bit unexpected (like rolls with traditional Japanese beef and kimchi inside).

-Professional geikos in Gion, a geisha distict in Kyoto.
+Professional geikos in Gion, a geisha district in Kyoto.

-Only few Japanese we met spoke good English.
-It was easy to communicate on simple things – some hand signs and smiling were enough, but without our colleague fluent in Japanese we weren’t probably so quick in moving around (thank you Tomek!).
+Only a few Japanese we met spoke excellent English.
+It was easy to communicate on simple things – some hand signs and smiling were enough.
+However, without our colleague fluent in Japanese, we weren’t probably so quick in moving around (thank you, Tomek!).

 A traditional Japanese house.
-Belonging rather to a wealthier family.
+Belonging instead to a wealthier family.
 Ordinary houses are simpler ones.

 A bit different kind of entertainment.
 One of many Japanese play or game plazas.

 Enjoying nightlife in Shinjuku, Tokyo.
 Shinjuku is told to be one of the major economic hubs in Tokyo.
 Many companies have a seat there.
-It is also a place where people go after work to enjoy the nightlife, that means good food, some alcohol and pachinkos (play plazas).
+It is also a place where people go after work to enjoy the nightlife, which means good food, some alcohol, and pachinkos (play plazas).
 The area gets emptier only after midnight after the last trains depart.
-Shinjuku is also a location of the biggest train station in Japan.
+Shinjuku is also the location of the biggest train station in Japan.